 - Seagate Game Drive for PS4 that is officially licensed and optimized for the console with 2 or 4 TB.

-- Samsung Portable SSD T5 with fastest transfer speed, portability and capacity of 500GB or 1TB.
+- Samsung Portable SSD T5 with the fastest transfer speed, portability, and capacity of 500GB or 1TB.

-For new PS4 external hard drive, they won't work on the console until the disk is initialized.
-What's more, the extended storage device won't be recognized either if its disk file system is not supported by the PS4 system.
+For a new PS4 external hard drive, they won't work on the console until the disk is initialized.
+What's more, the external HDD won't be recognized either if its disk file system is not supported by the PS4 system.

 First, check if the PS4 external hard drive is initialized or not

-- Connect your external hard drive to your Windows computer.
+Step 1.
+Connect your external drive to your Windows computer.

-- Choose Disk Management from the left sidebar and then you'll see your external hard drive on the right.
+Step 3.
+Choose Disk Management from the left sidebar and then you'll see your external drive on the right.